Michael Schoonmaker, Chair

 Screenwriting Track - Students focus on coursework and experience in screenwriting topics.

-TRF General Track– Students select courses that meet their particular educational and professional goals from more than 50 course topics.
+TRF General Track- Students select interdisciplinary courses that meet their independent educational and professional goals from more than 50 course topics.

 The TRF department offers a number of popular culture courses in association with the Bleier Center for Television and Popular Culture, http://tvcenter.syr.edu/.

 Students are encouraged to participate in our Semester in Los Angeles (http://lasemester.syr.edu/), NYC (https://newhouse.syr.edu/nyc),or other study abroad opportunities (http://suabroad.syr.edu/).
 All of these abroad opportunities are synergistic elements of the TRF curriculum and overall student experience.